opensearch-project/documentation-website/STYLE_GUIDE.md

 ##### Mechanics

 * Use sentence case for all UI text.
 (Capitalize only the first word in a sentence or phrase as well as any proper nouns, such as service names.
 All other words are lowercase.)
 * Use parallel construction (use phrases and sentences that are grammatically similar).
-For example, items in a list should start with either all verbs or all nouns.<br>
+For example, items in a list should start with either all verbs or all nouns.

      **Correct**

      Snapshots have two main uses:
      * Recovering from failure
-     * Migrating from one cluster to another<br><br>
+     * Migrating from one cluster to another

      **Incorrect**

      Snapshots have two main uses:
      * Failure recovery
-     * Migrating from one cluster to another<br><br>
+     * Migrating from one cluster to another

 * Use the serial (Oxford) comma.
 For example, “issues, bug fixes, and features”, not “issues, bug fixes and features”.
 * Don’t use the ampersand (&).